nanoonan/underdog/README.md

 # Define a stream reader to handle each stream event.
 A reader
 # runs as a background thread once started.
 Note: the reader
 # does not need to run in the same process as the writer.
 # Multiple readers can read the same stream.
+Events are represented
+# as tuples with event type, symbol, timestamps, and relevant price and size
+# info.
 class MyReader(StreamReader):

     def on_event(self, event):